-Cost of Care Study
+Cost Modeling & Cost of Care Studies

 Cost of care studies, sometimes called cost estimation models, explore the actual costs child care businesses experience when caring for children.
 Understanding the true cost of providing child care is critical to developing a child care system that meets the needs of children, families, and providers.
+First Children’s Finance can help government and Tribal systems think comprehensively about systems-level policies and funding that impact the sustainability of child care businesses.

 What are Provider Briefs?